lubuntu-team/manual/source/1/1.3/installation.rst

 .. image:: oem-install-welcome.png

 To set a name for what to call this preinstalled system you are installing to ship to someone enter that in the :guilabel:`Batch` field.
 To move to the next part press :guilabel:`Next` To go back to welcome press the :guilabel:`Back` button.
+Then the :guilabel:`Location`, :guilabel:`Keyboard`, :guilabel:`Customize`, and :guilabel:`Partitions` sections are the same as a normal installation.